EmmanuelOrji1301/insurance_data/README.md

 ---

 ## 📌 Notes
-- Data is synthetically generated
+- Data are not real, meant to silmulate a real-life insurance dataset
 - USA-based — all 50 states + Washington D.C.